json-structure/import/draft-vasters-json-structure-import.md

 URI pointing to an external schema document.

-`$importdefs` works the same as `$import`, with the exception that it only imports the `$defs` section of the external schema and not the root type.
+`$importdefs` works the same as `$import`, with the exception that it only imports the `definitions` section of the external schema and not the root type.

 The purpose of `$importdefs` is to use the type definitions from an external schema as a library of types that can be referenced from within the local schema